faisalnazik/ExcelFilesMerger/README.md

 - Install required Packages as listed in the `requirements.txt`
 - Your files should be placed in the same directory where the `main.py` file is located.
-- Or any folders containg the files in the directory.
+- Or any folders containing the files in the directory.
 Script will search for them
-- The files startswith merged name will be skipped.
+- The files `startswith merged `name will be skipped.
 - Run script using command `python main.py`

 ## ⭐️ Support